STUDIO GRAND OUEST/Shutterstock

 In 2011, 46-year-old Carol Lacey was feeling out of sorts: She had hot flashes, discomfort during sex, some fatigue.
 Lacey was raising two teenagers while working full-time for a large technology firm in California’s Silicon Valley at the time.
 While she was usually diligent about her annual health check-ups, Lacey realized it had been over a year and a half since her last visit and she scheduled one right away.
 This was a good move—one thing doctors wish more patients knew about cervical cancer is that regular Pap tests can help with early detection.
 The decision to get checked out may have saved her life.

 “As soon as the doctor began my physical exam, she saw the mass on my cervix,” says Lacey.
 “It turned out to be a seven-centimeter mass, and it was cancerous.”
 Cervical cancer symptoms notoriously masquerade as other conditions.
 The American Cancer Society explains that signs of the disease include abnormal vaginal bleeding, such as after sex, post-menopause, or between periods.
 Other warning signs include menstrual bleeding that persists longer than normal, unusual vaginal discharge and pain during sex.

 Lacey describes sitting in the oncologist’s office listening to her treatment options as surreal.
-“I felt like I was floating—I couldn’t believe it,” she tells Reader’s Digest.
+“I felt like I was floating—I couldn’t believe it,” she says.

 Her doctors prescribed chemotherapy to shrink the mass on her cervix.
 Then, Lacey underwent a radical hysterectomy.
 When pathology reports revealed cancer had spread to a nearby lymph node, she was given additional chemotherapy and 28 rounds of radiation.
 “It was hard, but in these situations, you just push forward.
 I wanted more sunny days,” she recalls.